fismatth/CarND-Vehicle-Detection/writeup.md

 ---

-###Discussion
+### Discussion

 Here are some main issues of the current implementation:
 * Cars are partially detected quite late due to the conservative acceptance criterias
 * Bounding boxes only cover part of the tracked car or cover larger areas which don't belong to the car
 * Partially hidden cars are not detected (detections are matched to car in front)
-* Delayed movement for accelerating cars
+* Delayed movement of estimated bounding boxes for accelerating cars

 We could try the following to improve:
 * Add sliding windows locally around tracked cars to get better bounding box estimations
 * Use more advanced techniques to match detections (e.g. re-use features like color histogram to verify that bounding boxes include the same car)
-* Use estimated movement of tracked cars to update global heat map (move heat in that direction)
 * Optimize classifier (tune parameters, try different features)
 * With a better working pipeline overall, we should be able to use less conservative acceptance criterias (especially lower threshold for score)